Charles Fort: Career as a full-time writer

-Death
+Following

-Suffering from poor health and failing eyesight, Fort was pleasantly surprised to find himself the subject of a cult following.
+Fort was pleasantly surprised to find himself the subject of a cult following.
 Talk arose of the formation of a formal organization to study the type of odd events related by his books.
 Jerome Clark writes, "Fort himself, who did nothing to encourage any of this, found the idea hilarious.
 Yet he faithfully corresponded with his readers, some of whom had taken to investigating reports of anomalous phenomena and sending their findings to Fort".
+Historian Mitch Horowitz has compared the trajectory of Fort's literary career to Edgar Allan Poe's: "Through his pioneering of paranormal reportage, Fort did for weird facts (or alleged ones) what Edgar Allan Poe did for horror literature: created a genre where none was recognized.
+The two authors led strangely similar lives of near-penury, uneven but notable literary praise during otherwise struggling careers, and elevation to iconic status after death."

+Death

-Fort distrusted doctors and did not seek medical help for his worsening health.
+Suffering from poor health and failing eyesight, Fort distrusted doctors and did not seek medical help for his worsening health.
 Rather, he emphasized completing Wild Talents.

 After he collapsed on May 3, 1932, Fort was rushed to Royal Hospital.
 Later that same day, Fort's publisher visited him to show him the advance copies of Wild Talents.
 Fort died only hours afterward, probably of leukemia.
 He was interred in the Fort family plot in Albany, New York.

 Fort and the unexplained

 Overview

-For more than 30 years, Charles Fort visited libraries in New York City and London, assiduously reading scientific journals, newspapers, and magazines, collecting notes on phenomena that were not explained well by the accepted theories and beliefs of the time.
+For more than 30 years, Fort visited libraries in New York City and London, assiduously reading scientific journals, newspapers, and magazines, collecting notes on phenomena that were not explained well by the accepted theories and beliefs of the time.

 Fort took thousands of notes during his lifetime.
-In his short story "The Giant, the Insect and The Philanthropic-looking Old Gentleman" (first published by the International Fortean Organization in issue No. 70 of the INFO Journal: Science and the Unknown), Fort spoke of sitting on a park bench at The Cloisters in New York City and tossing some 48,000 notes, not all of his collection by any means, into the wind.
-The notes were kept on cards and scraps of paper in shoeboxes, in a cramped shorthand of Fort's own invention.
+In his undated short story "The Giant, the Insect and The Philanthropic-looking Old Gentleman" (first published by the International Fortean Organization in issue No. 70 of the INFO Journal: Science and the Unknown), Fort spoke of having often toyed with the idea of burning a collection of some 48,000 notes, and of one day letting "several" notes be blown away by the wind because he couldn't be bothered to save them (they were supposedly returned to him by a gentleman on a neighboring park bench).
+The notes were kept on cards and scraps of paper in shoeboxes, in Fort's cramped handwriting.
 More than once, depressed and discouraged, Fort destroyed his work, but began anew.
 Some notes were published by the Fortean Society magazine Doubt, and upon the death of its editor Tiffany Thayer in 1959, most were donated to the New York Public Library, where they are still available to researchers.
-Material created by Charles Fort has also survived as part of the papers of Theodore Dreiser, held at the University of Pennsylvania.
+Material created by Fort has also survived as part of the papers of Theodore Dreiser, held at the University of Pennsylvania.

 From this research, Fort wrote four books: The Book of the Damned (1919), New Lands (1923), Lo!
-(1931), and Wild Talents (1932); one book was written between New Lands and Lo! but it was abandoned and absorbed into Lo!.
+(1931), and Wild Talents (1932).
+One book was written between New Lands and Lo! but it was abandoned and absorbed into Lo!.